arek544/handbook/handbook/intro.md

 ## About this blog
 I would like to share with you my experiences from my journey through the fields of **software engineering**, **data engineering**, **data mining** and **machine learning**.

+Good luck on your journey to Data Science!